count023/TriUniversalWebRemote/README.md

 Inspired by BuddyC's [simple schema](https://create.arduino.cc/projecthub/BuddyC/wifi-ir-blaster-af6bca#schematics) i made it. (i added a more described version of a fritzing here - i am not an expert in wiring, and it always takes me hours - i'm more in coding which is easy for me)

 The quasi RESTful API follows the pattern GET /&lt;device&gt;/&lt;command&gt; and pointing directly to a simple server running on the ESP8266 nodemcu.
-So hitting http://&lt;ip-of-the-node&gt;/&lt;device&gt;/&lt;command&gt; in a browser will be translated into an infrared signal and sent by the the two IR-LEDs.
+So hitting http://&lt;ip-of-the-node&gt;/&lt;device&gt;/&lt;command&gt; in a browser will be translated into an infrared signal and sent by the two IR-LEDs.

 I also found another approach of implementing an ir-remote with an ESP8266 [here](https://alexbloggt.com/universal-infrarot-websteuerung-ueber-esp8266/).
 But i do not like the missing validation of the user input - as a developer i consider this as bad style - and the delegation of the detailed implementation to the interface looks ugly: the interface needs to have knowledge about the correct ir-protocol and the specific command codes.